-If you are a person who doesn’t sweat, this may be true.
-You will really like it in cool weather.
-For people who perspire heavily however, the SweatHawg soon is damp, and the moisture is wicked into the top fabric where it is cooled by evaporation.
-If you are headed out on a hot day, dampen it first and it will cool you from the start.
+If you are a person who doesn’t sweat, or sweats little, this may be true.
+You will love it in cool weather.
+For people who perspire heavily however, the SweatHawg is soon damp, and the moisture is wicked into the top fabric where it cools by evaporation.
+If you are headed out on a hot day, dampen the helmet liner first, and it will cool you from the start.
 By the time it dries out, your perspiration will be feeding the evaporative cooling cycle.
-We sold one to a guy on Cycle Oregon who claimed he didn't sweat at all.
-For cooling he would squirt it periodically with his water bottle.
+We sell them sometimes to people who don't sweat at all.
+For cooling, they squirt it periodically with their water bottle.

-More than one person has asked about putting it on their head first, and if you have a mirror handy that works...sort of.
+More than one person has asked about putting it on their head first, and if you have a mirror handy that might work...sort of.
 SweatHawgs are non-circumferencial (do not go around your head) and won’t stay in place until they are snug under a helmet.
 When held inside the helmet as you put the helmet on, you keep it aligned where you want it to be and stay.
-When I put the Helmet Liner on first, the helmet pushes it out of alignment.
+When I put the helmet liner on first, and then the helmet, the helmet pushes it out of place.
 You will find that placing it in the helmet first is much easier.
-Remember to lean forward a little and place the loosened helmet on brow first, which keeps the SweatHawg where you carefully placed it.
+Remember to lean forward a little and place the loosened helmet on first, with helmet liner held in place, which keeps the SweatHawg where you carefully placed it.
 Then tighten it, and you’re good!
 See our photo sequence and video for a demonstration.

 The brow section, which is about 9″ wide and goes from temple to temple, is made of three layers.
 Wicking fabric against your forehead, (wicks away from your skin into the absorbent layer), then the hydrophilic layer (absorbs like crazy), then over everything an aggressively wicking material similar to coolmax or drifit.
 This pulls moisture out of the felt, where it evaporates and cools.